lynx44/Mac-to-Windows-Keymappings/README.md

  - Open TextEdit and type a few lines of text with spaces (copy it from this readme if that's easiest)
   - Use keyboard keys `control-left` and `control-right` to navigate to the beginning and end of a line
-  - Use keyboard keys `control`-up and `control`-down to page up and down
+  - Use keyboard keys `control-up` and `control-down` to page up and down

 ### Extending